gb Pockit Compact Stroller Review

 By Amy Morrison

-• Can be used from six months to 55 lbs (that’s about your average 5 year-old) so it’s really sturdy.
+• Usable from 6 months to 55 lbs (roughly your average 5-year-old), so it's got real staying power.

 gb pockit compact stroller folds to a super compact size